 - Add oil to a non-stick skillet over medium-high heat.
 Once hot, add the pork belly.
 Cook for about 1-2 minutes until the skin is nicely seared.

-- Flip the pork and 1/2 cup of the juices from the bag, season with salt to taste.
+- Flip the pork and add 1/2 cup of the juices, season with salt to taste.
 Cook for about 1 minute.

 - Remove the pork from the skillet.
 Garnish with sesame seeds and chopped green onions.